MicrosoftDocs/msteams-docs/msteams-platform/get-started/first-app-react.md

 Among other items in this directory structure, the Toolkit maintains:

-- The state for your app in the `.fx` folder.
+- .fx: The state for your app in the `.fx` folder.
-- The app icons in the `appPackage` folder.
+- appPackage: The app icons in the `appPackage` folder.
 The icons are `color.png` and `outline.png`.
-- The app manifest for publishing to the Developer Portal for Teams in `manifest.source.json`.
+- manifest.source.json: The app manifest for publishing to the Developer Portal for Teams in `manifest.source.json`.
-- The app settings, which you selected during project creation, in `settings.json`.
+- settings.json: The app settings, which you selected during project creation, in `settings.json`.
 - The code for the Tab capability in the `Tabs` folder.
 Some of the important files in this folder are:

   - `tabs/src/index.jsx` is the front-end app's entry point, where the main `App` component is rendered with `ReactDOM.render()`.